96boards/documentation/consumer/mediatekx20/hardware-docs/hardware-notes.md

 The following are known issues on the current release.

 1. **Not Yet Supported**
    - Expansion bus audio.
-(At present Bluetooth audio and HDMI are supported)
+(At present _Bluetooth_® wireless technology audio and HDMI are supported)
    - Some video formats are not decoded in Android, and will not be played with the current release.
    - HDMI display sometimes goes off when in AOSP.
 2. **Apple Bluetooth Keyboards/Mice/Trackpads do not work.**